Skip to content

 Note

-The figures for Months in the Top 10 and Months at No. 1 are based on the All Formats chart only.
+The figures for Months in the Top 10 and Months at No. 1 are based on the All Format and Multi Format chart only.

 Columns are sortable, sorting by the cover column will sort by chart appearance date.